 - Do not overfeed.
 Fish should be an occasional treat, not a replacement for their regular diet.
 Especially if you have a Dwarf or Robo hamster you have to make sure that you feed it to them in small quantities.

 Can hamsters eat canned fish?

 Many kinds of fish, such as tuna and sardines, are often preserved in cans or tins.
 While it’s convenient and perfectly safe for us humans to consume that way, the same does not go for hamsters.
-Canned fish is usually preserved in either brine or vegetable oil, neither of which are good for your hamster.
-Brine contains a huge amount of salt, and too much salt in your hamster’s diet is a recipe for disaster.
+Canned fish is usually preserved in either brine or vegetable oil, neither of which is good for your hamster.
+The brine contains a huge amount of salt, and too much salt in your hamster’s diet is a recipe for disaster.
 Vegetable oils can make your hamster sick, and should also be avoided.

 Go for fresh, cooked fish instead of canned.